 A new revenue stream will be added from fees for assessing applications for LNG facilities and associated major pipeline projects, beginning in fiscal year 2013/14.
 The Commission is considering several options to address the timing difference between the start of LNG-related revenues and the preceding expenses incurred for staff training and additional professional expertise needed to prepare the Commission prior to the majority of applications submitted for LNG facilities and associated pipelines.
 The revenues from levies on production include the tax on production to fund the OSRF administered by the Commission and considered as part of the entity for financial statement purposes.
 The OSRF funds are restricted in use to reclamation of orphaned sites.

-The Commission's financial position forecast at year-end of March 31, 2013 and the financial outlook for the three years of this plan is based on a downward revised forecast of the number of well applications and marketable gas production levels.
-Commission operations are managed within the revenue forecast, with a possible nominal surplus of \$600 thousand at year-end.
-The likely designation, however, of additional orphaned sites will result in a \$4.1 million increase in OSRF expenses to fund the remediation and reclamation of these sites in future years.
-As a result, a deficit of \$3.5 million is forecast for 2012/13 with minimal impact on working capital for this year.
+The Commission's financial position at March 31, 2013 and the financial outlook for the three years of this plan is based on a downward revised forecast of the number of well applications and marketable gas production levels.
+Excluding OSRF expenses of \$4.8 million, Commission operations resulted in a \$2.2 million surplus.
+The deficit of \$2.6 million is due to the increase in OSRF expenses to fund the remediation and reclamation of these sites in